INFLUENCER PRODUCT SAMPLING: How to Partner with Micro Influencers to Acquire Loyal Customers

 What is influencer product sampling?

-Think of influencer product sampling as sending free product gifts to influencers -- the publishers of the online content.
-In exchange, they’ll create content (i.e., a social post, story, reel or blog) using your product and inspire conversations about how they really feel about your offering.
+Think of influencer product sampling, or seeding, as sending free product gifts to influencers.
+In exchange, they’ll create content (i.e., a social post, story, reel or blog and a caption) using your product and inspire conversations about how they really feel about your offering.

 Product gifting is your ticket into these audiences and it is a scalable and affordable strategy.
 You no longer need to manufacture and distribute millions of mini-product samples to mass audiences to drive quality product trials.